ampl/mp/solvers/smpswriter/README.rst

   - variable bounds

-* The same problem can be used for solving a deterministic equivalent in AMPL for generating SMPS using smpswriter.
+* The same problem can be used for solving a deterministic equivalent in AMPL and for generating SMPS using smpswriter.

 Problem requirements
 --------------------